PragmaticFlow/NBomber.Docs/docs/nbomber/dynamic-workloads.md

 <center><img src={ZipfImage} width="30%" height="30%" /></center>

 Choose an item according to the Zipfian distribution.
 For example, when choosing a record, some records will be extremely popular (the head) while most records will be unpopular (the tail).
 The Zipf distribution is a mathematical concept that describes the frequency of items ranked from most common to least common in a dataset, like word frequencies in a book or city populations.
-Also, this distribution can be used to describe hot keys/items in database or popular tweets in Tweeter web service.
+Also, this distribution can be used to describe hot keys/items (skewed key distributions) in database or popular tweets in Tweeter web service.
 To simulate Zipfian distribution we can use extension method Zipf for Random object.

 ```csharp
 var scenario = Scenario.Create("zipfian_distribution", async context =>